casprwang/react-connectivity/README.md

 ### Styling?

+The component will add a overlay relative to the outer element.

 Currently using plain CSS, plan to migrate to CSS-in-JS for exposing more sytling apis.

 ### Testing?